Every Wedding Needs a Rain Plan

 Once a plan exists, the weather stops feeling so stressful.

-Rain doesn’t automatically make photos better.
+Rain doesn’t automatically make photos better or worse.
 But when couples stay relaxed and open to the moment, rainy wedding days can create some really beautiful and memorable images.

 Rain often brings: